Filipegbessaa/ASM-Dangerous-Dave---Projeto-Bootloader-IS/README.md

 ## Disclaimer ❗

-This project was created for non-commercial learning purposes and the rights of The Legend of Zelda franchise as well as most of the sprites used in the game belong to Nintendo.
+This project was created for non-commercial learning purposes and the rights of the Dangerous Dave game.

-# Soundtracks

-All rights to the soundtracks are reserved to their authors, the band Kalouv for the [Dark Saria's Song](https://www.youtube.com/watch?v=n4nux0gZ9y0) and the Hyrule Orchestra for their version of [Song of Time](https://www.youtube.com/watch?v=-Vqo0pjNVCwHyrule).